 Tower Hill Lookout

-Situated beside the West Parry Sound District Museum and located in downtown Parry Sound, this 30-metre high observation structure was built on the site of the original tower, which was used to spot forest fires.
+Situated beside the Museum on Tower Hill, surrounded by beautiful gardens and located in downtown Parry Sound, this 30-metre high observation structure was built on the site of the original tower, which was used to spot forest fires.
 The tower provides incredible vistas of the Georgian Bay Harbour, which is a major hub of activity, especially in summer with float planes from Georgian Bay Airways taking off and landing, and the renowned cruise ships the Island Queen and the M.V.
-Chippewa III heading in and out of port for sightseeing tours.
-The tower also provides a bird’s eye view of the town’s iconic rail trestle bridge.
-Fall colours and sunsets provide incredible backdrops for photos.
+Chippewa III heading in and out of port for sightseeing tours, or on a cruise out to the ‘Hole in the Wall‘.
+The tower also provides a bird’s eye view of Parry Sound’s iconic rail trestle bridge.

 While visiting the tower, take some time to explore the beautiful surrounding gardens, and check out the indoor and outdoor museum displays.
 Only minutes from the harbour, you can also plan to hear a performance at the world-renowned Charles W. Stockey Centre for the Performing Arts, or shoot some pucks at the Bobby Orr Hall of Fame on Bay Street.